DesignOpen/Deck-Designers-Can-Open-Source/README.md

-Deck-Designers-Can-Open-Source
+Designers Can Open Source Deck
 ==============================

-Collection of assets for the Designers Can Open Source Presentation Deck
+Variations of the deck, usually for different events, can be found on separate branches.